RandyBaeza/Caso-1-Diseno-de-software/README.md

 Responsibilities: This layer will make sure exceptions are handled correctly.
 This implies operating over the data received from the exception listeners and executing necessary functions for healthy system operation.

 Contents:
- - Exception handler: The exception handler will be called with the exception information and context as parameters by the exception listener and then call the appropriate exception handling processes.
+ - Exception handler: The exception handler will be called with the error middleware and context as parameters by the exception listener and then call the appropriate exception handling processes.
  - Exception handling processes: These processes will define the necessary calls over functional layers to ensure software stability and maintainability under specific error and error groups.
 The processes should call loggers that match their exception type.

-Communication: The handler will be called from the exception listener and then further calls will be passed to other functional layers from the exception handling processes.
+Communication: The handler will be called from the error middleware and then further calls will be passed to other functional layers from the exception handling processes.